H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 > [!NOTE]
 > These average resource usage metrics include attached external storage (PVC) on `AMD EPYC CPUs` with `I/O Streaming` running `24/7 nonstop for long durations`.
 > The memory request and limit are not specified in the Deployments but are automatically adjusted by the Vertical Pod Autoscaler (VPA).

+#### Compatibility with Vertical Pod Autoscaler (VPA):

+The compatibility of Vertical Pod Autoscaler (VPA) mostly depends on the cloud provider because you need to install it manually.
+However, if you are using `GKE (Google Kubernetes Engine)`, you don't have to install it manually (just enable it in the GKE Configuration).
+VPA in GKE is more stable because the maintainers of GKE keep updating it.
+On other cloud providers, you have to install and update VPA manually, which can be less reliable and require more effort due to the laziness of most cloud providers.

 ## Customization